PaulDoree/FXCMTimeSeriesData/README.md

 ## Note:

-•	For personal use only

-•	Timestamps are in UTC
+o	Timestamps are in UTC

-•	Data points are indicative and based on the our lowest spreads available exclusively on Active Trade accounts
+o	Data points are indicative and based on the lowest spreads available exclusively on Active Trader accounts

-•	Daily data is only updated yearly
+o	Daily data is only updated yearly

+o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula/)

+o	For more information, you may contact us: premiumdata@fxcm.com